tmickel/happy-birthday/README.md

 This app sends me (Tim) an email 3 days before my friends' birthdays, and again on the day of.

-I can almost never remember dates, and I find that birthdays get lost in my calendar.
+I can almost never remember dates, and birthdays get lost in my calendar.
 Setting up the alerts in my calendar is also a little cumbersome when I want the same schedule for every birthday.

 ### How it works: